beachio/hammer-gem/README.md

 There are only 2 options for now.

 1. Sourcemaps - You can enable/disable sourcemaps generation with simple `true` or `false`
-2. Autoprefixer.
-If you want to disable autoprefixer, you should write: `"autoprefixer": false` You can pass 4 different options to autoprefixer, see the [autoprefixer docs](https://github.com/postcss/autoprefixer#options) for information
+2. Autoprefixer - If you want to disable autoprefixer, you should write: `"autoprefixer": false` You can pass 4 different options to autoprefixer, see the [autoprefixer docs](https://github.com/postcss/autoprefixer#options) for information

 ### Troubleshooting